Massimiliano Zazzetta

-Massimiliano Zazzetta (born 10 October 1979) is an Italian footballer who plays as a midfielder or defender.
+Massimiliano Zazzetta (born 10 October 1979) is an Italian former footballer who played as a midfielder or defender.

 Career

 Juventus

-Born in San Benedetto del Tronto, Marche, Zazzetta started his professional career at Piedmontese club Juventus F.C.
-After spending 1998–99 Serie C2 season at Pisa, he was sold to Como in co-ownership deal for 250 million lire. (€129,114) After only one appearance, Zazzetta returned to Turin for 150 million lire, Juventus paid Como via the sale of Manuel Sinato (150 million lire) and Luca Pellegrini (100 million lire; who returned to Juve in June 2001).
+Born in San Benedetto del Tronto, Marche, Zazzetta started his professional career at Piedmontese club Juventus FC After spending 1998–99 Serie C2 season at Pisa, he was sold to Como in co-ownership deal for 250 million lire. (€129,114) After only one appearance, Zazzetta returned to Turin for 150 million lire, Juventus paid Como via the sale of Manuel Sinato (150 million lire) and Luca Pellegrini (100 million lire; who returned to Juve in June 2001).
 Zazzetta signed a new 4-year contract with The Old Lady.